oigbokwe73/Implementing-AI-Driven-Security-Solutions-for-Commercial-Banking-and-Financial-Institutions/README.md

 7. **Ongoing Security Assessment:**
    - **Azure Policy and Azure Blueprints:** Enforce compliance with security best practices.
    - **Azure AD Identity Protection:** Continuously monitor user identities and detect compromised accounts.

 ---

-These goals reflect key outcomes that can be achieved by implementing a well-architected Azure-based security and monitoring strategy.
-Let’s map each of these outcomes to specific Azure services and processes that contribute to achieving them:

----